(Amazon UK link) |

 We don’t meet Elliot again until a few days after the inevitable funeral when he’s feeling entirely at sea, full of grief and with no idea what he’s going to do.
 He’s persuaded to go and stay for a few days in his cabin which he hasn’t seen in about three years, since his wife first became sick.
 And it’s clear to the reader that this is the cabin where Abby is keeping her puppies…

 That’s just the introduction to a book that quickly drew me in, with such likeable characters (other than Abby’s dad) that I found it quite hard to say goodbye at the end.
-In a sense there’s not a whole lot of plot; the outcome is also somewhat predictable.
+In a sense there’s not a whole lot of plot, and the outcome is also somewhat predictable.
 But it’s beautifully done, in the context of conversations, and insights, and a lot of fun with the delightful puppies.
 Abby, in particular, is a very believable young teen: she’s enthusiastic, spontaneous, sometimes moody, sometimes determined, and with a great deal of intelligence and insight.

-Definitely recommended if you like women’s fiction with some deeper issues; it’s perhaps a tad slow-moving in places, but that didn’t worry me.
-Nothing unsuitable for younger teens other than some ‘strong’ language from Abby’s unpleasant father; one of the main protagonists being a teenager means that this might appeal to folk younger than the usual readership of this kind of novel.
+It’s perhaps a tad slow-moving in places, but that didn’t worry me.
+There's nothing unsuitable for younger teens other than some ‘strong’ language from Abby’s unpleasant father.
+One of the main protagonists being a teenager means that this might appeal to folk younger than the usual readership of this kind of novel.

 Review copyright 2022 Sue's Book Reviews